1. Challenge your fishing skill in Hoi An

 38. Ride the bamboo train in Battambang

-Although not popular as a tourist attraction, but Battambang still has a trick up its sleeve: the famous “Nori" - essentially a bamboo flatbed powered by a motorcycle engine which can reach V-max at 50km/h while the winds flows through your hair.
+Although not popular as a tourist attraction, Battambang still has a trick up its sleeve: the famous “Nori" - essentially a bamboo flatbed powered by a motorcycle engine which can reach V-max at 50km/h while the winds flows through your hair.
 Not your typical daily commute, isn't it?

-39. Go cycling around Siem Riep
+39. Go cycling around Siem Reap

 40. Experience birdwatching at the Preak Toal Bird Reserve

-Preak Toal Bird Reserve is the place that bird lovers come together.
+Preak Toal Bird Reserve is the place where bird lovers come together.
 During your visit, take time to adore more than 150 bird species - many of which are classified as endangered while learning insights about the local life on the mighty Tonle Sap - the largest freshwater lake in Southeast Asia.

-The Pub Street is the definition of nightlife spirit in Cambodia, where vibrant bars, nightclubs and restaurants abound with relatively cheap price.
+The Pub Street is the definition of nightlife spirit in Cambodia, where vibrant bars, nightclubs and restaurants abound at relatively cheap price.
 If you’re looking for an authentic partying time, you may not leave the Pub Street anytime soon.

 42. Have a Beerlao by the Mekong Delta